kubesphere/website/content/en/docs/project-user-guide/storage/volumes.md

 From the **More** drop-down menu, there are three additional options provided by KubeSphere based on the underlying storage plugin, also known as `Storage Capability`.
 Volume features include:

-- Clone a volume: Create a same volume.
+- **Clone**: Create a same volume.
-- Create a volume snapshot: Create a volume snapshot which can be used to create volumes.
+- **Create Snapshot**: Create a volume snapshot which can be used to create volumes.
 For more information, see [Volume Snapshots](../volume-snapshots/).
-- Expand a volume: Increase the size of a volume.
+- **Expand**: Increase the size of a volume.
 Keep in mind that you cannot reduce the size of a volume on the console due to possible data loss.

 For more information about `Storage Capability`, see [Design Documentation](https://github.com/kubesphere/community/blob/master/sig-storage/concepts-and-designs/storage-capability-interface.md).